mdsufz/StandEnA/README.md

 mkdir 01_customdb
 cd 01_customdb
 ```
-Prepare a tab separated file following the example [uniq_ec.tsv](examples/01_customdb/uniq_ec.tsv).
-A tab-separated values file is a text format similar to comma-separated values files where, instead of a comma, a tab character is used to separate different fields.
+Prepare a tab separated values file following the example file: [uniq_ec.tsv](examples/01_customdb/uniq_ec.tsv).
+A tab-separated values file is a text format similar to comma-separated values file where, instead of a comma, a tab character is used to separate different fields.
 Please find more information on this file structure [here](https://en.wikipedia.org/wiki/Tab-separated_values).

-Columns in this file should contain: unique enzyme ID, pathway, pathway step ID, enzyme name, and EC number.
-Later, some of those columns will be used to organize the download of protein sequence files.
+Columns in this file should contain in order (i.e., from left to right): unique enzyme ID, pathway, pathway step ID, enzyme name, and EC number.
+This column arrangement is extremely important because some of those columns will be used to organize the download of protein sequence files in [step 1.2](#step-12-preparing-the-list-of-synonyms-forncbi-edirect).

 Note that the unique enzyme ID and pathway step ID are provided by the user for their pathway of interest.
-In the example file, unique enzyme ID is provided using the convention E01, E02 etc. while the pathway step ID is named according to the pathway number and the step at which the enzyme is working at (e.g., pathway 1 step 1 is 1.1).
+In the example file, unique enzyme ID is named using the convention E01, E02 etc. while the pathway step ID is named according to the pathway number and the step at which the enzyme is working at (e.g., pathway 1 step 1 is 1.1).
 Depending on the users' preferences, other naming conventions can be used in place of this provided that the column order does not change.
-However, each ID needs to be unique.
+However, each ID needs to be unique and must be named using a consistent alphanumeric naming convention with no whitespace characters within the names.

 Please be aware that trailing spaces might exist depending on how you generated the file (e.g. Windows OS).
-Trailing spaces are space characters found at the end of a line which causes a problem during synonym retrieval from the KEGG database in the later steps.
+Trailing spaces are space characters found at the end of a line.
+If trailing spaces are not removed, this causes a problem during synonym retrieval from the KEGG database in [step 1.4](#step-14-using-a-custom-perl-script-to-download-proteins-from-ncbi-edirect-api).

-To check for trailing spaces do:
+To check for trailing spaces run:

 ```bash
 cat -v uniq_ec.tsv
 ```
-If there are any, the symbol ^M should appear at the end of the line.
-To remove this:
+If there are any, the symbol ^M should appear at the end of the lines.
+To remove the trailing spaces:

 ```bash
 mv uniq_ec.tsv > temp_file.tsv
 sed -e "s/\r//g" temp_file.tsv > uniq_ec.tsv
 ```

-Now the file is free of trailing whitespaces.
+Now, the file is free of trailing whitespaces.

-After preparing this file, retrieve the enzyme/protein synonyms for each name in the uniq_ec.tsv file from KEGG using their API.
+After preparing this file, retrieve the enzyme/protein synonyms for each name in the [uniq_ec.tsv](examples/01_customdb/uniq_ec.tsv) file from KEGG using their API using this code:
-Please note that any typo or extra character (e.g. space) in the EC number field of the uniq_ec.tsv file may cause no synonyms to be returned from KEGG API.

 ```bash
 # Retrieve synonyms from KEGG API
 cut -f5 uniq_ec.tsv | while read line; do out=$(curl -s https://rest.kegg.jp/list/ec:$line); echo $line $out; done > ec_synonyms.txt